-Showcasing seven projects from designers, artists and researchers working across Scotland, Design for Our Times is an exhibition that celebrates ingenuity & invention.
-Curated by Design Exhibition Scotland in partnership with V&A Dundee, it runs until 19 June at V&A Dundee.
+Showcasing seven projects from designers, artists and researchers working across Scotland, Design for Our Times celebrated new ideas, ingenuity & material invention.

 Celebrating innovation & experimentation in materials & making for our contemporary age, Design for Our Times amplifies the vital need to support creative thinking & invention.